lantos1618/fib_bench/README.md

 2. ⚡ Iterative (Loop-based) Implementation
 3. 🧠 Memoization-based Implementation

+The main focus is to have idiomatic implementations in each language.
+We can acknowledge that you can golf and golf but we want to see how fast you can go with just a straightforward implementation with the use of LLMs.

 ## 🛠️ Implementation Details

 The project implements the Fibonacci sequence calculation using different approaches to compare: